-As of 1st June 2018, the IFF has 68 Member Associations, is a full member of the IOC, an ordinary member of GAISF (formerly SportAccord) and cooperates with FISU.
-It is a medal sport on The World Games program.
+The IFF is a full member of the IOC, an ordinary member of GAISF (formerly SportAccord) and cooperates with FISU.
+It is a medal sport on The World Games programme.

 The Strategic vision for the Floorball is defined as follows in the IFF Vision statement:

 “To be the internationally approved sole owner of the dynamic sport of Floorball and to ensure all its different forms and identities and to serve as an attractive sport for all.
 Being a healthy organisation with sufficient human and financial resources, with over 100 international member associations, which are having and organising their own national championships, and with five continental confederations.

 Floorball is adaptable to be played on a global level taking into consideration all the different infrastructural conditions, according to the standardised game rules, with a World Floorball Championships played with participants from five continents, based on the qualifications and being on the program of the Universiade, the World Games and/or the Olympic Games by 2020.”